Jc2k/pytest-docker-tools/README.md

     )
 ```

 In this example the image id will be obtained from the image wrapper object that is provided by `fetch()`.
 However this only allows to retrieve values that are string like.
-E.g. it's not possible to dynamically obtain a dictionary object for the `envinronment` argument by using the string template like syntax.
+E.g. it's not possible to dynamically obtain a dictionary object for the `environment` argument by using the string template like syntax.
 Doing so would only result in a stringified dictionary.

 To obtain non string return value from a fixture there are two options.
 First you can define another fixture in the same file or import the fixture.
 Afterwards you need to reference it as follows: